The answers to important questions when buying a fixed annuity.

 A fixed annuity is probably not the right product for you if…

 Fixed annuities are a useful tool for retirement savings.
 They provide a safe, tax-advantaged way to earn a good return on savings needed in the near future.
-They are very similar to CDs, with added benefits:

 The money you invest in a fixed annuity will accumulate at a fixed rate, which is specified upfront and guaranteed for the entire contract.
 Fixed annuities generally offer higher rates than CDs with the same contract length.